 But why would you even want you do that?
 Sounds like a lot of work that might not get you what you’re looking for anyway.
 That’s true.
 But you’re already there, and job hunts take time.
 Plus there’s no guarantee you’ll land somewhere better.
 So why not give it a shot?

-Examples of job changes I made for myself
+Examples of job changes I created